7 Signs of Disease Your Teeth Can Reveal

 You may have an autoimmune disease

-If your mouth feels as dry as a desert, certain medications may be to blame, but one possible cause is the autoimmune disease Sjogren's syndrome, which primarily affects women over 40.
+If your mouth feels as dry as a desert, certain medications may be to blame, but one possible cause is the autoimmune disease Sjogren’s syndrome, which primarily affects women over 40.
 With the disease, the body attacks the glands that make saliva and tears, causing dryness in the mouth and eyes and increasing the risk of cavities.
-Although there's no cure for Sjogren's, the symptoms can be managed with treatments that help bring back some moisture.
-Try out these remedies for dry and irritated eyes.
+Although there’s no cure for Sjogren’s, the symptoms can be managed with treatments that help bring back some moisture.
+These are 9 cavity symptoms you shouldn’t ignore.